-The economy of the College's service area is projected to continue to recover from the effects of COVID-19.
-This is reflected in the decrease in unemployment over the past few months.
+The economy of the College's service area is projected to be stable now that the effects of COVID-19 have passed.
+This is reflected in the unemployment rate of 2.2% for October 2023 for the Birmingham-Hoover area.
 The College continually positions itself to fulfill the in-demand occupations of our service area including office and administrative support, healthcare, food service industry, and construction and manufacturing.
 The College's overall financial position continues to be stable, and we anticipate the next fiscal year will be comparable to this fiscal year.
 The College has made budget adjustments while preserving its commitment to use available resources to acquire and improve the College's ability to accomplish its missions of instruction and public service.